tripleaceme/edtech-model/README.md

 ## Test Results

-All queries were tested, and the database performs as expected, fulfilling the outlined requirements.
+All queries were tested, and the database performed as expected, fulfilling the outlined requirements.

 ---